Bhakti199/markSix-banana-speak/README.md

-# markSix-banana-talk
+# Minionese
-Banana Talk app converts the English language into Minionese.
+Minionese app converts the English language into Minionese.

 It is a fun app made using HTML, CSS and Javascript.